rolanday/remix-next-auth-unocss/README.md

 **Why this project?**

-I created this project for myself because I also evaluate SvelteKit, Solid, and Qwik for related projects, which all include Authjs adapters.
-I also have my own adapter for managing session state is shareable across all NextAuth/Authjs supported platforms (Nextjs, SvelteKit, Solid, Qwik, and whatever else comes along that adapts to Authjs -- the platform agonstic implementation of NextAuth).
+I created this project for myself because I also evaluate SvelteKit, Solid, and Qwik for related projects, which all have Authjs support.
+I also have my own database adapter for managing session state, which is shareable across all NextAuth/Authjs supported platforms (Nextjs, SvelteKit, Solid, Qwik, and whatever else comes along that adapts to Authjs -- the platform agonstic implementation of NextAuth).
 NextAuth also has high usage (i.e., battle-hardend) and requires me to write less authcode (e.g, session refresh).